smec-ethz/bamboost/README.md

 cd bamboost
 pip install -e .
 ```
-> :information: The option `-e` installs a project in editable mode from a local path.
+> :warning: The option `-e` installs a project in editable mode from a local path.
 This way,
 > you won't need to reinstall when pulling a new version or changing something in the
 > package.